callumrollo/callumrollo.github.io/content/articles/bash.md

 ### First off, what's a shell?

-The shell is how you, mighty keyboard warrior, maintain control over the awe-inspiring power of your [unix system](https://www.youtube.com/watch?v=SpLRTAGa6bU)*.
-Here I have collected some of my favourite one liners, aliases and shell scripts that I use to reduce repetitive typing, quickly analyse data, improve my writing and more.
+The shell is how you, the mighty keyboard warrior, exert control over the awe-inspiring power of your [unix system](https://www.youtube.com/watch?v=SpLRTAGa6bU)*.
+Here I have collected some of my favourite one liners, aliases and shell scripts that I use to reduce repetitive typing, quickly analyse data, improve my writing, and more.

 *If you're not already on some flavour of unix, check out [this guide](http://matt.might.net/articles/basic-unix/) to get up to speed.
 It's way more fun than you might think, I promise.

-For the purpose of this article the **command line/shell/bash** all refer to the same thing.
-Namely, that little black box you summon with ctrl + alt + T that makes you feel like a badass 90s cyberpunk in wrap around shades who's about to hack the mainframe.
+For the purpose of this article the terms **command line/shell/bash** all refer to the same thing.
+Namely, that little black box you summon with ctrl + alt + T that makes you feel like a badass 90s cyberpunk about to hack the mainframe.
 Mine looks like this

 ![Default terminal](../images/terminal.png)

-Yours may differ, but as long as typing `ls` in it and hitting `enter` returns a list of directories, you should be good to go.
+Yours may differ in appearance, but as long as typing `ls` in it and hitting `enter` returns a list of directory contents, you should be good to go.
 Check out the link to [Matt Might's page](http://matt.might.net/articles/basic-unix/) above for a nice intro to the shell.

+### Some terms

-A **one liner** is a command that is one line long
+A **one liner** is a command that is one line long.

 An **alias** is a short name you give to a longer command, like a nickname for your favourite code snippets.
 You can make one right now like this:

 ![terminal alias](../images/terminal1.png)

 Now your coputer can cheerfully greet you with the time of day in 4 keystrokes, neat huh?

 A **shell script** is a series of instructions to be executed by your shell.
 This can range from a one liner, to sprawling programs.
 The advantage of writing shell scripts rather than, say Python scripts, is that any \*nix system you use will have a shell and some core utilities.
 No need to install dependencies.
 For this reason shell scripts are *portable*, never leave the house without them!
-(If when you read this we are still experiencing a global pandemic, maybe don't leave the house at all if you can avoid it.)
+(If when you read this we are still experiencing a global pandemic, maybe don't leave the house at all if you can avoid it).

 Now we've covered the terminology, on to the good stuff.

 ### My favourite aliases

 Some of these are original thoughts, many are adapted from examples I've found in various corners of the internet.
-Using these functions can boost your productivity, increase your net worth and make you more significantly more attractive [[1](https://xkcd.com/285/)][[2](https://xkcd.com/462)]
+Using these functions can boost your productivity, increase your net worth and make you more significantly more attractive [[1](https://xkcd.com/285/)][[2](https://xkcd.com/462)].

 - `..='cd ..'`
 - `please='sudo'`
 - `duh='du -h --max-depth=1'`
 - `gcb='git checkout -b'` and a whole lot of other git shortcuts
 - `gdiff=" git diff --word-diff"` check what changes you have staged in a file
-- `hpc='ssh -XY username@uni.hpc.server`
+- `hpc='ssh -XY username@uni.hpc.server` access my uni hpc login node.
+I have many other aliases for quick remote access.
+Pro-tip: if you [set up ssh access keys](https://www.ssh.com/ssh/copy-id) with `ssh-copy-id` you won't even need to enter a password
 - `nb='jupyter notebook'`
 - `space='du -hS | sort -n -r |more'` to find what's using most space in a directory
 - `wet='curl http://v2.wttr.in/Norwich'` why visit a weather site when you can find out form the command line why it's not worth leaving the house today?
 - `aliasg='alias | grep'` for when I forget what I called my aliases
+- `histg=history | grep` as above for command history
 - ` set -o vi` vim keybindings in shell. **Only use if you love vim**. emacs users can try [this](https://youtu.be/dQw4w9WgXcQ?t=43) instead.

 You can create an alias straight from the terminal as I did with `gday`